Into the Mud (RTM Chicago) (8/24-25/2024)

 On race morning, we arrived by 5 AM and started race setup.
 By 6:15 AM, we were all ready to race and headed down towards the water.
 Because there was an in-water start with holding times after you went over the mats, I believe that the swim times were off.

 We started after all of the Championship waves as a group of twenty (ATD1).
 Without meaning or intending to, I went out way too fast.
-When I surfaced the first time because of my ribs, Andrew told me that I was swimming 2:00/100s.
+When I surfaced the first time because of the injuries, Andrew told me that I was swimming 2:00/100s.
 That was about 30 seconds faster than intended — and I paid for it throughout the rest of the swim.
-Between the ribs hurting and not being able to get / keep enough breath, my swim from 200 to 750 meters was the equivalent of a “run / walk” in the water.
+Between the injuries and not being able to get / keep enough breath, my swim from 200 to 750 meters was the equivalent of a “run / walk” in the water.

 T1 went a lot more slowly than normal.
 As I had mentioned earlier, not being able to get full strength from my upper right side caused issues.
 So it took longer to get the wetsuit off and the bike gear on (by about 2 minutes).